ProtocolSupport/ProtocolSupport/README.md

 ProtocolSupport
 ===============

-Support 1.7, 1.6, 1.5.2 on spigot
+Support 1.7, 1.6, 1.5, 1.4.7 on spigot

 Known issues:
-* [1.5.2, 1.6] Stats are not sent - won't be fixed, no point in it anyway
+* [1.6 and earlier] Stats are not sent - won't be fixed
-* [1.5.2] Can't control vehicle - won't be fixed, probably impossible to do this properly
+* [1.5 and earlier] Can't control vehicle - won't be fixed, probably impossible to do this properly

 ================